 The greater Bandarawela area is much richer in natural attractions than the nearby Haputale or Ella that are preferred by many people over Bandarawela.
 The English writer Henry W. Cave had written in 1908 in his book “Book of Ceylon”, Bandarawela is “devoid of all attractions in the way of amusement” to a traveller.

 Bandarawela and surrounding are dominated by farmers who grow tea, vegetable, flowers and fruits while some people are engaged in tourism.
-In the days of British rule in the country, it was the tea that draws people into the city.
+In the days of British rule in the country, it was the tea cultivation that attracted people into the city.
 A trip to Bandarawela not only gives you the pleasure of enjoying the great vistas but also enjoy the bit of Sri Lankan colonial past, with remnants of colonial mansions and many other constructions such as Post office, railway station.

 Bandarawela as well as surrounding in the mountains were dominated by Tea until 1894.
 With the opening of foreigners only club (today Bandarawela hotel) in 1894 close to the newly completed rail terminus, the city and the surrounding in the Uwa province became a popular holiday destination among the rich and affluent public.